 (a) Purpose - The purpose of the mediation is to (i) promote discussion between the Parties; (ii) assist the Parties to develop and exchange pertinent information concerning issues in the dispute; and (iii) assist the Parties to develop proposals that will enable them to arrive at a mutually acceptable resolution of the controversy.
-The mediation is not intended to result in any express or de facto modification or amendment of the terms, conditions, or restrictions of this Easement.
+The mediation is not intended to result in any express or de facto modification or amendment of this Easement.